Skip navigation

 The framework divides complex intervention evaluation into four phases: development or identification of the intervention, feasibility, evaluation, and implementation.
 Within each of these, it outlines six core elements to be considered when answering the following questions: 1) how does the intervention interact with its context?
 2) what is the underpinning programme theory?
 3) how can diverse stakeholder perspectives be included in the research?
 4) what are the main uncertainties?
 5) how can the intervention be refined?
 6) do the effects of the intervention justify its cost?
 This updated guidance can be seen to be drawing together diverse methods of evaluation and represents a significant foundation for innovation in evaluation of health and social care interventions, policies and services.

-Northumbria University, Newcastle UK, will host ‘The Future of Evaluation in Health and Social Care’, a symposium aimed at igniting ideas through: (1) ‘provocation plenaries’ from esteemed academics (2) insightful breakout sessions focussed on how we pivot evaluation to be ready for the future, and (3) a panel session addressing contemporary and future issues faced in evaluation research.
+Northumbria University, Newcastle UK, is hosting ‘The Future of Evaluation in Health and Social Care’, a symposium aimed at igniting ideas through: (1) ‘provocation plenaries’ from esteemed academics (2) insightful breakout sessions focused on how we pivot evaluation to be ready for the future, and (3) a panel session addressing contemporary and future issues faced in evaluation research.
 A draft agenda is available below:

 Day 1 (14/01/2025)